The Stunning Transformation Of Euphoria's Hunter Schafer

 Hunter Schafer has a cardboard box full of old journals filled with the thoughts, dreams, and aspirations of her younger self.
 Some have pages plastered with fashion magazine cutouts.
 Schafer sees her journals as a sort of biography.
 She told Harper's Bazaar that many of those pages hold the stories of when she first fell in love, and some of them document her transition journey.

 For Schafer, life only really started once she transitioned.
-"Mostly everything before I transitioned is a blur," she told Harper's Bazaar, admitting that her "Euphoria" co-star Zendaya once remarked that she doesn't talk a lot about her childhood.
+"Mostly everything before I transitioned is a blur," she told Harper's, admitting that her "Euphoria" co-star Zendaya once remarked that she doesn't talk a lot about her childhood.
 Schafer says it's simply because she wasn't living it as her authentic self.
 "It's a little bit sad but also true to say that I feel like the story of my life begins in my late teens, when I was finally living in the world the way I was supposed to," she explained, adding, "When your exterior world and your body and your self are not in line with who you are, you turn inward.
 And my theory is that I built a really rich inner world until I started feeling like myself in my body."

 She was the youngest plaintiff in the 2016 bathroom bill

 When House Bill 2, commonly known as "the bathroom bill," was introduced in 2016, there was an outcry from the LGBTQ+ community.
-After the bill was passed in 2017, Schafer wrote a piece for i-D in which she explained what the bill meant for transgender people like her, recounting her experience as a transgender child who felt more comfortable using the women's restroom but couldn't do so freely.
+After it passed in 2017, Schafer wrote a piece for i-D in which she explained what the bill meant for transgender people like her, recounting her experience as a transgender child who felt more comfortable using the women's restroom but couldn't do so freely.
 "I was often met with compromises, like being told to use a staff bathroom or the men's room, which was basically a sentence to eternally hold it in," she wrote.
 "I felt like an outlaw every time I had to pee, as if this natural bodily function were some unforgivable act."

 Naturally, when a lawyer with the American Civil Liberties Union (ACLU), Chase Strangio, reached out to Schafer via Facebook to ask if she'd be interested in being a plaintiff in their lawsuit against House Bill 2, she couldn't agree fast enough (via W Magazine).
 She ended up being the youngest plaintiff and had to go through a rigorous process.
 Endless depositions and meetings with various lawyers became part of her daily life.